-6. Evaluate organisational situations in relation to the external environment and make appropriate operational decisions.
+6. Critically evaluate the situation of an organization in relation to changes in its surroundings and make appropriate decisions.

 Education

 The course consists of a combination of lectures, seminars and group work and requires a significant portion of self-study on the part of students.
 Assessment for the course will be continuous and is carried throughout the different activities of the course.